 Okay, well, I'm still having trouble understanding.

-In other words, did they come into uh one of the Air Force bases in Texas?
+In other words, did they come into one of the Air Force bases in Texas?

-Okay, so if they if they if they if they tech take the president to the U to the U.S. Air Force Base uh, you know, someplace in in Nebraska, they get off the plane and handle people at that base the picture of Air Force One at the Statue of Liberty autographed and signed by the members of the Air Force One crew.
+Okay, so if they take the president to the U.S. Air Force Base someplace in Nebraska, they get off the plane, they handle people at that base the picture of Air Force One at the Statue of Liberty autographed and signed by the members of the Air Force One crew.

 We know this hasn't been done since September 11th, 2001.